70104 Civil Practice6cp

 - more active role of the courts in the conduct of proceedings

 - additional roles and duties of legal practitioners acting for parties in civil disputes.

 Civil practice forms a core subject for all law degrees in Australia.
 It is one of the four topics assessed in the NSW Bar Exam (along with Criminal Procedure, Evidence and Ethics).
 For this reason, lectures and tutorials feature practical examples and insights into the professional and ethical obligations of civil practitioners.
 Students are given various opportunities to reflect on, discuss, present and self-assess their learning in this subject.
+The relationship between civil procedure and social justice, particularly in the context of First Nations people, is considered.
 The impact of technology on legal practice is also considered.